grafana/athena-datasource/README.md

 Async query data support enables an asynchronous query handling flow.
 With async query data support enabled, queries are handled over multiple requests (starting, checking its status, and fetching the results) instead of starting and resolving a query over a single request.
 This is useful for queries that can potentially run for a long time and timeout.

 To enable async query data support, you need to set feature toggle `athenaAsyncQueryDataSupport` to `true`.
 See [Configure feature toggles](https://grafana.com/docs/grafana/latest/setup-grafana/configure-grafana/#feature_toggles) for details.

+## Query Result Reuse

+Query result reuse is a feature that allows Athena to reuse query results from previous queries.
+You can enable it per query by selecting the `Enabled` checkbox under the `Query result reuse` section in the query editor.
+Learn more in the [AWS Athena documentation](https://docs.aws.amazon.com/athena/latest/ug/reusing-query-results.html).

+Note: Result reuse requires Athena to be on engine version 3.
+AWS provides instructions for [Changing Athena engine versions](https://docs.aws.amazon.com/athena/latest/ug/engine-versions-changing.html).